oroinc/documentation/user_guide/user_management_roles.rst

 *Manage Roles*
 --------------

-Once a role has been created, it will be added to "All Roles" :ref:`grid <user-guide-ui-components-grid-action-icons>` (*System → User Management → Roles*).
+Once a role has been created, it will be added to the "All Roles" :ref:`grid <user-guide-ui-components-grid-action-icons>` (*System → User Management → Roles*).

 From the grid you can: